ithet1007/Cell-Tracking/README.md

 doi = "https://doi.org/10.1016/j.imavis.2016.11.010",
 author = "Tao He and Hua Mao and Jixiang Guo and Zhang Yi", }
+## dataset
+Our dataset contains two part: offline training data and online training data.
+We public our datasets in our homepage url: http://legacy.machineilab.org/users/hetao/, you can download from my homepage.

+The offline dataset contains source dataset and processed dataset which is saved as 'offline_data.mat', you can download and used in our code. (ref to 'CNN/cellclassificationmain.m' for more details.)

+The oneline dataset contains 80 cell tracking sequences.
+All 80 labeled cell sequences are in "samples" directoty, the label file is samples/groundtruth.mat.
+In our code, we just give one example, other data could be available in my homepage.

+In the meantime, we still give our pre_trained cell tracking cnn model saved as 'cnn_model.mat', which could be directly used in 'run_tracker.m'.

 ## Code Running
-please matlab run run_MTT.m

-## dataset
-All 80 labeled cell sequences are in "samples" directoty, the label file is samples/groundtruth.mat
+offline training stage : please run CNN/cellclassificationmain.m. online tracking stage : please run run_MTT.m.
+By the way, you can directly use our 'cnn_model.mat' for online tracking.

 ## Network implements
 The main network setting is implemented in initMTT.m.
 Network training using CNN/cnntrain.m